FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/albe/blog.md

 #### Model information

-With the following two API calls it is possible to gather information on properties of a model like the *parameters* used for the model<br>
+With the following two API calls it is possible to gather various information like the used parameters, environment and performance metrics of the model.<br>

 <br>
 `https://ores.wikimedia.org/v3/scores/enwiki?models=YOURMODELNAME&model_info`<br>
 `https://ores.wikimedia.org/v3/scores/enwiki/REVID/YOURMODELNAME?model_info`<br>
 <br>

-On the following table we summarized for each property (column) which information is available for a model in detail.
+On the following table we summarized columnwise for each property of the model which information is available in detail.

-It is notable that aside of performace metrics model parameters such as the used loss function, learning rate etc. also detailed environment and system information is provided.
-We belive this are useful information for the reproducablity and also helps for the interpretablity.
+It is notable that aside of performace metrics information a lot more information such as the model parameters, the used loss function, learning rate etc. as well as detailed about the environment and system information is provided.
+We consider this information to be useful for the reproducablity and belive that it is also helpfull for the interpretablity of the model.

 <details>
   <summary>Table: Model information overview</summary>